Why stationary storage may be more important to lithium than electric cars

 The systems can store excess power — including from renewable sources — for use during expensive peak demand periods.

 Lead-acid has traditionally been the most common technology — but more efficient technologies such as flow batteries and lithium ion are emerging as a popular option, for example Tesla’s lithium-based PowerWall and Powerpack products aimed at households and businesses.

-Infact, while Tesla has struggled with ramping up production of its Model 3 electric car, stationary storage has been a bright point for the business, boss Elon Musk said at the company annual shareholder meeting last month.
+Infact, while Tesla has struggled with ramping up production of its Model 3 electric car, stationary storage has been a bright point for the business, boss Elon Musk said at the company annual shareholder meeting in June.

 Tesla has deployed 1 GWh of energy storage to date — almost half the 2.3 GWh of stationary storage deployed globally last year.